-Supportive services may include transportation, residential support, health care, financial assistance, drug and alcohol abuse counseling and referral, individual and family counseling, special services and materials for participants with disabilities, job coaches, meals, temporary shelter, financial counseling, occupational testing, and licensing fees.
+Supportive services may include transportation, residential support, health care, financial assistance, drug, and alcohol abuse counseling and referral, individual and family counseling, special services and materials for participants with disabilities, job coaches, dependent care, meals, temporary shelter, financial counseling, occupational testing, and licensing fees.
 No other funds or assistance are available to provide these services.
-WIOA staff should be cautious of supportive service payments associated with standard living expenses, such as insurance premiums, utility payments, or rent payments.
-Although such payments are not strictly prohibited, WIOA staff must fully document all supportive services payments as reasonable, necessary, and required for the client to participate.
-In addition, the efforts to ensure the same costs are not applied to the program in the future.
+Career planners should be cautious of supportive service payments associated with standard living expenses, such as insurance premiums, utility payments, or rent payments.
+Although such payments are not strictly prohibited, career planners must fully document all supportive services payments as reasonable, necessary, and required for the client to participate.